+Following surgery, nausea is very common.
+Begin with clear liquids and progress to your daily diet as tolerated.

+Wound Management

-- Following surgery, nausea is very common.
-Begin with clear liquids and progress to your daily diet as tolerated. - Wound Management - A bandage is applied to the operative site.
-Keep this on for 72 hours after the surgery. - It is normal for there to be drainage and for the dressing/ACE wrap to become blood tinged.
-If this occurs, reinforce with additional dressing. - Remove the dressing after the third postoperative day.
+- A bandage is applied to the operative site.
+Keep this on for 48 hours after the surgery. - It is normal for there to be drainage and for the dressing to become blood tinged - Remove the dressing after the second postoperative day.
 It is still normal for there to be some drainage.
 Apply steri-strips or band-aids to the incision sites. - No showers until after the dressing is removed.
 No bathes or hot tubs! - Sometimes small incisions are made that do not require suture closure.
 Please do not be alarmed by this.